dedsecrattle/Campus-Concierge/README.md

    - View complete conversation history
    - See both student and admin messages
    - Send real-time interventions
+   - Review manual follow-up submissions and escalation history
+5. **Follow-up Operations**: Open the Follow-up modal to filter requests by chat or view all pending items, update statuses, and add notes
-5. **Message Intervention**: Send messages that appear instantly to students
+6. **Message Intervention**: Send messages that appear instantly to students
-6. **Activity Tracking**: Monitor user connections and session activity
+7. **Activity Tracking**: Monitor user connections and session activity

 ## 🗄️ Database Schema